 Are black diamonds real?
 Yes, they are real.
 Real crap.

-Carbonados are 4 billion years old.
-They were formed in a supernova explosion long before our solar system was born.
-Their unique chemistry suggests extraterrestrial origins, which plays well to the consumers’ ears.
+Carbonados unique chemistry suggests extraterrestrial origins, which plays well to the consumers’ ears.
 Most carbonados have strong luminescence.
 They emit light in the darkness, which is always fun.
-Carbonados are found in Central Africa and Brazil.
-Along with petrified dinosaur dung and wall-mounted singing fish, carbonados are treasured collectible novelties.
+Carbonados are treasured collectible novelties, along with petrified dinosaur dung and singing Bass plaques.

 Famous black diamonds